andreamussap/AFMussap-Tech-Shopping-List/docs/installation.md

 ![](/images/Tap-App.png)![](/images/Install.png)

-> It’s also possible to find the App by searching for ‘Shopping List’, but in this case the search result will also display a lot of other Apps together with it.
+> We don't advise you to search for **Shopping List** on Google Play, because this will display a lot of other Apps in the result list and you may have a hard time to find our App.